-This definition has since “expanded” to include “consideration of patients’ preferences, actions, clinical state, and circumstances” (Cook et al., 2017).
-This expansion of the definition is particularly important in the context of psychotherapy.
-For our purposes, we can consider Evidence-Based Therapy or practice to refer to psychotherapy practices which have been proven effective rather than purely based in theory.
+Recently, this definition has expanded to include “consideration of patients’ preferences, actions, clinical state, and circumstances” (Cook et al., 2017).
+This expansion of the definition is particularly important in the context of psychotherapy where the effectiveness of the treatment is in large part determined by the patient’s investment and belief in the efficacy of the treatment.

 The Goals and Benefits of Evidence-Based Therapy

-Recently, certain literature has also argued that the therapist is more important than the therapy practices deployed, leading one paper to declare that “the time is overdue for the psychotherapy field as a whole to research and develop the idea of evidence based therapists” rather than simply focusing on Evidence-Based Therapy (Blow & Karam, 2017).
+Some recent literature has also argued that the therapist has more of an impact on treatment effectiveness than the therapy practices deployed, leading one paper to declare that “the time is overdue for the psychotherapy field as a whole to research and develop the idea of evidence-based therapists” rather than simply focusing on Evidence-Based Therapy (Blow & Karam, 2017).

 Examples of Interventions Used in Evidence-Based Therapy